ryan-ribeiro/ryan-ribeiro/README.md

 ### About Me

-As a Computer Engineering student from Goiânia, Goiás State of Brazil, I'm constantly honing my skills and exploring new technologies.
+I am a Computer Engineering student from Goiânia, Goiás State of Brazil.

 I develop home and industrial automation solutions using Arduino ♾️.